appcircleio/appcircle-docusaurus/docs/troubleshooting-faq/common-issues.md

 AC_EXPORT_DIR = "AC_EXPORT_DIR"
 ```

-Next step for completing custom script settings, `AC_COMPILER_INDEX_STORE_ENABLE` parameter should be equaled with following parameter.
+In the next step for completing custom script settings, the `AC_COMPILER_INDEX_STORE_ENABLE` parameter should be equaled with the following parameter:

 ```ruby
 $compiler_index_store_enable = AC_COMPILER_INDEX_STORE_ENABLE